Walter Hearne: Later life

 Hearne took on the role of official scorer for Kent after his retirement, retaining the post for the rest of his life.
-He scored in each Kent's four County Championship winning sides between 1906 and 1913 and resumed the role after the First World War.
+He scored in each Kent's four County Championship winning teams between 1906 and 1913 and resumed the role after the First World War.
 He died at Canterbury in Kent in 1925 aged 61, his cousin Alec Hearne taking over the role of scorer.